In the city that claims him, Ben Carson falls from grace

 That was before Carson's presidential bid, before he withdrew from the race and endorsed Donald Trump, and before he was tapped to run the Department of Housing and Urban Development.
 It was before the president failed to condemn white supremacists who marched in Charlottesville, Virginia.
 And before Carson pushed policies critics say walk back civil rights protections for those living in subsidized housing.

-"I took it down," said Principal Alicia Freeman of the portrait she's since placed out of public view.
-Although the school, whose student body is majority Hispanic, black and low-income, has a reading room funded by Carson's foundation, the doctor's inspirational message now feels hostile, she said.
+"I took it down," said Principal Alicia Freeman of the portrait she's since moved from the school's second floor hallway to a less visible spot inside a reading room bearing Carson's name.
+The doctor's inspirational message now feels hostile, she said

 "He was starting to become offensive."